zilliztech/zdoc/docs/tutorials/collection/create-collection-2.md

 Before creating a collection, ensure that

-- You have a blueprint of your data model (i.e. schema).
+- You have a blueprint of your schema.
 For details, see [Schema Explained](./data-models-explained).

 - You have connected to a cluster.
 For details, see [Connect to Cluster](./connect-to-cluster).